RockwellShah/receive.link/README.md

 Your identity is derived, not stored.
 Authenticating runs your passkey's PRF extension over a fixed input, producing a secret that never leaves your device; HKDF-SHA-256 turns it into a long-term P-256 key pair bound to the `receive.link` namespace.
 The same passkey always reproduces the same identity, so there is no account record anywhere.

-Files are sealed with HPKE ([RFC 9180](https://www.rfc-editor.org/rfc/rfc9180.html): DHKEM-P256 + HKDF-SHA-256 + AES-256-GCM) in a streaming, chunked construction, so a 5 TB file encrypts and decrypts without ever being held in memory.
+Files are sealed with HPKE ([RFC 9180](https://www.rfc-editor.org/rfc/rfc9180.html): DHKEM-P256 + HKDF-SHA-256 + AES-256-GCM) in a streaming, chunked construction, so a 5TB file encrypts and decrypts without ever being held in memory.
 The sender's browser uploads the ciphertext directly to object storage through short-lived presigned URLs; the coordination server never proxies file bytes.

 Three independent layers stand between your files and anyone else:

 1. **Downloads are proof-gated.** The server seals a one-time challenge to your public key; only your passkey-derived private key can answer it.
 No proof, no download URL.
 2. **Storage is private.** Objects live in a non-public bucket under unguessable ids, reachable only through 5-minute presigned URLs issued after a valid proof.
 3. **The content is ciphertext anyway.** Even a leaked object is sealed to your key.
-The most the server ever learns is a file's size and when it moved, the way a post office sees a sealed envelope without opening it.
+The most the server ever learns is a file's size and when it moved.

 Your link itself is signed (ECDSA P-256), so a tampered or forged link fails closed.
 The deeper walkthrough lives at [receive.link/technical](https://receive.link/technical) and in [HOW-IT-WORKS.md](HOW-IT-WORKS.md).